gorbit99/olcPGEX_TTF/README.md

 To compile a program using this extension, you'll need the freetype2 development binaries.
 You can download them off of https://github.com/ubawurinna/freetype-windows-binaries/releases or compile them yourself.
 For the include libraries download https://gitlab.freedesktop.org/freetype/freetype.
 You'll need at least the .lib file from the former link and the include directory from the latter.
+You'll also need to place the dll files present in the former next to your resulting executable after building.

 ### Visual Studio
 For VS2019, right click on your project, select properties, there C/C++, and add the previous include folder to your "Additional Include Directories" setting.
 Afterwards, go to Linker > General, and add the folder containing your .lib file to the "Additional Library Directories" setting.
-Finally go to Linker > Input, and add "freetype.lib" to your "Additional Dependencies" field.

 ### MinGW
 If you're using MinGW, add `-I/path/to/include -L/path/to/.lib/folder -lfreetype` to your build command.